 From the user’s perspective, some updates brought new services, like a web browser, RSS reader and so forth.
 After the release of the Playstation 3, many online applications were ported to the PSP, such as the ‘Playstation Store’ and ‘Remote Play’.

-For the first time in this series, games developed for this console are not written for bare-metal: Instead of relying on memory address and ports, they have to call modules to perform operations on the hardware.
+For the first time in this series, games developed for this console are not written for bare-metal: instead of relying on memory address and ports, they would have to call modules to perform operations on the hardware.
 The APIs found in the official SDK are modelled after this design.

 The development toolkit provided by Sony to game studios was developed by SN Systems (the same author of the PS1 and PS2 kits).
-The software kit required a Windows XP with Cygwin or a CentOS Linux setup.
+The software kit required a setup with either Windows XP and Cygwin or CentOS Linux.

 In this kit we could find:

-The PS1 and PS2 featured two types of storage, a read-only disc for loading games and a re-writable ‘memory card’ for storing saves and executables.
+The PS1 and PS2 featured two types of storage: a read-only disc for loading games, and a re-writable ‘Memory Card’ for storing saves and executables.
 The PSP continued this tradition using different methods.
-Considering it was their first -mainstream- portable console, how did Sony manage to find the right mediums?
-Well, taking into account they were the authors of the BetaMax, MiniDisc and so forth, you can guess what they did this time… introduce even more formats.
+Considering it was their first -mainstream- portable console, how did Sony manage to find the right medium for each job?
+Well, taking into account they were the creators of the BetaMax, MiniDisc and so forth, you can guess what they did this time… introduce even more formats.

-CDs and DVDs are too big, easily copiable and conventional readers won’t work in a shaky environment (those who tried listening to an audio CD on a Walkman while walking know what I’m talking about).
-So, Sony’s solution was a new invention from the ground up called Universal Media Disc or ‘UMD’, a proprietary medium.
+CDs and DVDs are too big, and easily copiable.
+On the other hand, conventional readers won’t work in a shaky environment (those who tried listening to an audio CD on a Walkman while walking know what I’m talking about).
+So, Sony’s solution was a new invention from the ground up called Universal Media Disc, a proprietary medium.

-UMDs hold either 900 MB or 1.8 GB depending on being single-layered or dual-layered, respectively.
-Not only UMDs differ physically from a DVD or MiniDVD, but they also contain a different internal structure.
-Apart from games, Sony published the ‘UMD Video’ and ‘UMD Audio’ specification, allowing other types of distributors to ship their content to PSP users - Remember this is the year 2004 (when the iPod Photo had a 2" display).
+UMDs hold either 900 MB or 1.8 GB depending on whether they are single-layered or dual-layered, respectively.
+UMDs not only differ physically from a DVD or MiniDVD, but they also contain a different internal structure.
+Apart from games, Sony published the ‘UMD video’ and ‘UMD audio’ specifications, allowing other distributors to ship their content to PSP users – remember, this is the year 2004 (when the iPod Photo had a 2" display).

 The Memory Stick, like the rest, is a protocol that interfaces internal memory (like Flash) with any peripheral in a way that’s convenient.
 So, you may swap cards between the computer and the camera without having disassemble anything.
 The ‘Pro Duo’ variant (used by the PSP) has a capacity of up to 32 GB and 1.23 MB/s read and 0.54 MB/s write speed.

 The PSP relies on the Memory Stick to store user-related content, such as saves, media and games.
 It’s formatted with the FAT32 file system.
-The controller embedded in the Memory Stick can include MagicGate DRM and the PSP will read either type.
+The controller embedded in the Memory Stick can include MagicGate DRM.

 This service superseded the primitive DNAS, previously deployed for the Playstation 2.
 One of the additions was the use of a centralised authentication system.